alphagov/pay-tech-docs/source/documentation/08-refunding-payments.md

 The ``amount_submitted`` is 0, showing that there have been no previous refunds.

 Partial refunds are possible, and you can make multiple partial refunds against the same payment.
-As you'd expect, the total of refunds against a payment can't be greater than the original payment.
+As you'd expect, the total of refunds against a payment cannot be greater than the original payment.

 Here's another example: